 Ghost kitchens are replacing traditional restaurants, but profitability isn't a guarantee.
 Once your ghost kitchen is up and running, you should continue calculating all labor and operational costs and make sure they are covered by the price.
 There are various ways to reduce operational costs.
 For instance, facility renting and a ghost kitchen Uber service can save you the cost of operating and maintaining a food truck.
 They also significantly reduce the initial capital requirement.
 However, you need to calculate how much you are spending on labor and other operational costs, including marketing and promotion.
 This will help you determine if the revenue is enough to break even and make a profit.

-There's no doubt that modern technology is the critical success factor for dark kitchens and the ghost restaurant concept.
+There's no doubt that modern technology is the critical success factor for dark kitchens and the ghost kitchen concept.
 One great example is the Uber ghost kitchen, which relies on third-party Uber service to facilitate meal delivery.
 However, not every Uber eats a ghost kitchen is successful.
 It is crucial to identify and review the core technologies your business needs.
 The goal is convenience, automation and cost reduction.
 You can save more on marketing and advertising, SEO, online orders management, data collection and analysis, lead generation and more.

 Making a ghost kitchen profitable involves calculating the total cost of running the kitchen and ensuring revenue generated is sufficient to cover these costs.
 If you can break even, small adjustments in pricing and business automation can significantly boost your profits.
 Nonetheless, it calls for constant research and analysis.
 You should also provide delicious meals, a memorable ordering experience and swift delivery to build trust with customers.